devyaniB/cloudgizer/README.md

 For more information on Cloudgizer, including documentation, installation instructions (including Example Application and smoke tests) go to https://dasoftver.bitbucket.io/cloudgizer/

-To get started quickly, read the article on how to install Cloudgizer and build your own application quickly at https://dasoftver.bitbucket.io/cloudgizer/how_to_install_cloudgizer.html
+To get started, read the article on how to install Cloudgizer and build your own application quickly at https://dasoftver.bitbucket.io/cloudgizer/how_to_install_cloudgizer.html

 Contact email: admin@dasoftver.org